 If The Bride’s Father Has Passed Away

-It may be that you’ve been asked to give the speech because the bride’s father has passed away, your brother maybe.
-This makes your speech so much more important and meaningful too.
+It may be that you’ve been asked to give the speech because the bride’s father, who may also be your brother, has passed away.
+This makes your speech so much more important and meaningful.

-If your brother has passed away recently you may have to consider keeping any tributes to the end of the speech so you don’t get choked up too soon.
-(Although obviously everyone will understand if you do).
+Of course, you may have to consider keeping any tributes to the end of the speech so you don’t get choked up too soon.
+(Although obviously, everyone will understand if you do).
 As much as possible, you want to ensure the speech remains a celebration of a marriage.

 If you’re struggling with your emotions, look up.
 It is said to be physically impossible to cry if you look up, but don’t quote us on that one.